swcarpentry/git-novice/episodes/04-changes.md

 nor have we saved them (which we do with `git commit`).
 So let's do that now.
 It is good practice to always review our changes before saving them.
 We do this using `git diff`.
-This shows us the differences between the current state of the file and the most recently saved version:

 ```bash
 $ git diff